BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 Kubernetes takes time to scale-up pods.

 Without overprovisioning, we’ve measured that we wait up to 4 minutes when there’s no available node where pods can be scheduled.
-Then, with overprovisioning, we mostly wait for 45seconds, between the moment the HorizontalPodAutoscaler changes the Replicas of a Deployment and for those pods to be ready and receive traffic.
+Then, with overprovisioning, we mostly wait for 45seconds, between the moment the HorizontalPodAutoscaler changes the `Replicas` of a `Deployment` and for those pods to be ready and receive traffic.

-We can’t wait so long during our peaks , so we generally define HPA targets at 60%, 70% or 80% of the CPU Request.
+We can’t wait so long during our peaks, so we generally define HPA targets at 60%, 70% or 80% of the CPU `Request`.
 That gives us time to handle the load while new pods are being scheduled.

 On the following graphs, we can see two nice peaks at 20h52 and 21h02: